 In this post, Ross continues to talk about strategy vision in developing the asset management plan.
-Specifically, he discusses on the pace of change, which is currently high.
+Specifically, he discusses the pace of change, which is currently high.

 Further on, he shares his idea on analyzing the changes and building flexibility to the changes.